Forsyth County couple mistakes robotic vacuum for home intruder

 But it turned out to be something far less threatening.

-Just after midnight, a couple heard loud noises coming from the downstairs of their home on Lewisville-Clemson road.
+Just after midnight, a couple heard loud noises coming from the downstairs of their home on Lewisville-Clemmons road.

 Thinking it was an intruder, they hid in their closet and called 911.